Skip to main content

 tls = bool (optional)

-Path to a .pem file containing the private key for the certificate.
+Path to the key for the client certificate.

 { … } (optional)